Executive Board

-Chris Smith - Treasurer
+Chris Smith - Chair

 He moved to Houston with his family in 2003 after completing an M.B.A. from Oklahoma State University, and fell in love with saltwater kayak fishing while exploring the coastal bayous of the area.
 Later in life, Chris began to travel West to hunt and fish in Alaska, Montana, Wyoming and Arizona.
 He is passionate about being an advocate for public lands, water and conservation, and is honored to serve on the board of the Texas chapter.